 Trudeau wins vote to extend emergencies act in bid to demolish ‘Freedom Convoy’

+Trudeau wins vote to extend emergencies act in bid to demolish Canada’s ‘Freedom Convoy’

 Lawmakers in the House of Commons voted 185 to 151 in favour of extending emergency powers